Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: The Algorithm

-Having established with Fig \ref{fig1a} that the simulator reproduces the single-emitter antibunching signature, we next examine how \(g^{(2)}(0)\) scales with the number of emitters \(N\).
-To simulate \(N\) identical, independent emitters, we generate \(N\) independent timestamp streams by sampling the inter-photon-delay PDF (Eq. \ref{eq4}) for each emitter.
-The streams are concatenated and time-sorted to form a composite detection record, which is then split at random into two HBT channels (virtual 50:50 beamsplitter) and $g^{(2)}(\tau)$ is computed from Eq. \ref{eq:2}.
-Figure \ref{fig1b} shows the resulting zero-delay correlation \(g^{(2)}(0)\) versus \(N\).
+Having established with Fig \ref{fig1a} that the simulator reproduces the single-emitter antibunching signature, we next examine how \(g^{(2)}(0)\) scales with the number of emitters \(N\). {We generate $N$ independent photon timestamp streams by simulating the three-level excitation–decay dynamics for each emitter.} The streams are concatenated and time-sorted to form a composite detection record, which is then split at random into two HBT channels (virtual 50:50 beamsplitter) {after adding all nonidealities} and $g^{(2)}(\tau)$ is computed from Eq. \ref{eq:2}.
+Fig \ref{fig1b} shows the resulting zero-delay correlation \(g^{(2)}(0)\) versus \(N\).
 The simulations (orange) closely follow the theoretical prediction \(g^{(2)}(0)=1-\tfrac{1}{N}\) for identical, independent emitters (blue).
 As \(N\) increases, \(g^{(2)}(0)\) rises from \(\approx 0\) at \(N=1\) toward unity, indicating the transition from single-photon antibunching to the Poissonian multi-emitter limit.
 Minor discrepancies at small \(N\) were confirmed to arise from finite counting statistics.

 Having established the quantitative link between \(g^{(2)}(0)\) and the emitter number \(N\) (Fig \ref{fig1b}), we now turn to reconstruction, i.e, inferring the underlying NV-center configuration from spatially resolved \(g^{(2)}(0)\) measurements, thereby recovering sub-spot structure.